-Matthew D’Oyly '04, New Director of Annual Giving
+Matthew R. D’Oyly '04, Director of Annual Giving

 Already an active member of campus, Matthew serves as the chair of Administrative Assembly, as a member of the Bylaws committee of the University Senate, and as a member of the Governance Commission to rewrite the Bylaws for the University.
 He is the adviser for Sigma Delta Phi (Sphinx) fraternity and serves as the fraternity’s alumni board president.
 He just completed a term on the University's alumni board.